Suba Veerapandian: Political activism

 In September 1992, Subavee spent 15 days in prison for his pro-LTTE speech at "Tamilar Vaazhvurimai Maanaadu" organised by PMK.
 His prison-mates included S. Ramadoss (PMK founder), Nedumaran, Panruti S. Ramachandran, Nellikkuppam V. Krishnamurthy, Professor Dheeran, P. Maniyarasan and Thozhar Thiyagu.

 In January 1993, Subavee, Nedumaran and functionaries from the PMK and Dravidar Kazhagam planned for a mass rally in Madras condemning the "assassination" of Kittu, an LTTE commander, on the 16th.
 On the same day of their discussion, Subavee was arrested along with Nedumaran and Pulamaipithan.
 It was alleged in court that these three, along with Professor Saraswathi, conspired to blow up the Jawaharlal Nehru Stadium in Madras that was to be inaugurated by the then Prime Minister P. V. Narasimha Rao on 19 January.
 Saraswathi was released on bail, while the three men were sentenced to 15 days of judicial custody.

 On 1 January 1994, he merged his Tamilar Iyakkam with Thozhar Thiyagu's Thileepan Mandram (Thileepan Forum) to form the "Tamil-Tamilar Iyakkam" (Tamil-Tamils Movement).
 In November, he was imprisoned for a week, in connection with his pro-LTTE speech in a meeting.

 In 1995, Subavee also became a member of Tamilchandror Peravai (Assembly of Tamil Scholars) in which he showed additional involvement.

 In December 1996, Subavee was briefly jailed along with Maniyarasan in Vellore Central Prison for another speech in support of LTTE, which by then had become an officially proscribed organisation.
 During this imprisonment, he was suspended from his job as professor.
-He got bail in late December, an year before his voluntary retirement as a professor in late 1997.
+He got bail in late December, a year before his voluntary retirement as a professor in late 1997.

 From 1998, he began to accept the Eelam Tamil diaspora's calls to travel abroad and to gather international support for the "rationales behind the struggle of the LTTE".
 The National Television of Tamileelam (NTT), the Tigers' official television channel, reported Prabhakaran's statement: "Father Gaspar and Subavee are campaigning for us all over Europe.
 [The Tamil diaspora] should receive them and utilize them for meetings".